Mohakgarg08/Space_Vader/README.md

-# 🚀 Space Invaders Redux
+# 🚀 Space Invaders

 > **Introduction**
 >
-> Welcome to **Space Invaders Redux**!
+> Welcome to **Space Invaders**!
 This game was created as a school project to apply our programming skills and have some fun.
-The game script was written by [Your Name(s)].
+The game script was written by two GOATS.

 ## FAQ

-> **Q: What is Space Invaders Redux?**
+> **Q: What is Space Invaders?**
 >
-> A: Space Invaders Redux is a modern twist on the classic arcade game where you defend the Earth from waves of alien invaders.
+> A: Space Invaders is a somewhat modern twist on the classic arcade game where you defend the Earth from waves of alien invaders.

 > **Q: How do I play the game?**
 >